jazve talks

 The podcast covers various engaging topics such as gender education, cultural identity, and women's rights with notable episodes including discussions on the lack of sex education in Armenia, the impact of the phrase 'home remains' on women's experiences, and the challenges of navigating rape culture.
 The conversations blend personal anecdotes with expert insights, aiming to spotlight the work and voices of Armenian artists and activists.

-Welcome to Jazve Talks—the bilingual podcast where we spill the coffee, not the tea.
+Welcome to Jazve Talks, the podcast where we spill the coffee, not the tea.

-Join co-hosts Sona and Lucy in building an amot-free zone as they break taboos through open, honest conversations with Armenian feminist artists, writers, and creatives—uplifting their work and voices across Armenia and the diaspora
+We’re your hosts, Sona and Lucy.
+Join us in building an amot-free zone by breaking taboos through open, honest conversations with Armenian feminist artists, writers, and creatives, all while uplifting their work and voices across Armenia and the diaspora.

 Watch on Youtube (ENG & ARM captions)